-Instant pot potato carrot curry is a meatless vegetarian and vegan Indian style instant potato carrot stew or mixed vegetable stew (using root vegetables) which is super easy to make, simple & delicious.
+Instant pot potato carrot curry using boiled potatoes, carrots and spices is a simple way to cook potaoes and carrots in instant pot pressure cooker.
+This is a meatless vegetarian and vegan Indian style instant potato carrot stew or mixed vegetable stew (using root vegetables) which is super easy to make, simple & delicious.
 Potato carrot curry in the instant pot is made by boiling potatoes, carrots, onions, tamarind, spices & also coconut milk for the slightly creamy, spicy & tangy gravy which is delicious when combined with the texture of potatoes & natural sweetness of carrots!

 You may also reduce the spices slightly for your preference if you like to enjoy this as a delicious and easy instant pot potato and carrot curried soup.

-How Long To Boil Carrot And Potatoes In Instant Pot For Curry?
+How Long To Boil Carrots And Potatoes In Instant Pot For Curry?

 To make this easy curry, we need to boil carrots and potatoes (diced) for 5 minutes time in high pressure followed by a natural pressure release of about 12 minutes.